Simultaneous symplectic spectral decomposition of positive semidefinite matrices: Results

-Part $(b)$ can be proved by a similar line of arguments and the fact that any non-empty commuting family of diagonalizable linear operators can be diagonalized in a common eigenbasis. \end{proof} \Frame{ \begin{remark} The statement of Theorem~\ref{thm:simul_symp_normal_form} does not hold if the assumptions on $\operatorname{ker}(H_Q)$ and $\operatorname{ker}(H_R)$ to be symplectic subspaces are dropped.
-For example, consider the quadratic forms on $\mathds{R}^2$ given by
+Part $(b)$ can be proved by a similar line of arguments and the fact that any non-empty commuting family of diagonalizable linear operators can be diagonalized in a common eigenbasis. \end{proof}

-for $(x_1, y_1) \in \mathds{R}^{2}$.
-Both the quadratic forms are in symplectic normal forms in the standard (symplectic) basis.
-However, the Poisson bracket of $Q$ and $R$ is not identically zero.
-Indeed,

-This is due to the fact that the kernel of $H_Q$, which is the $y$-axis in $\mathds{R}^2$, is not a symplectic subspace. \end{remark} }